BecomeSingers is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn More

-In pop and other music genres, the classical category usually does not apply, and more often, singers are described by their gender and genre.
+In pop music and other music genres, the classical music category usually does not apply, and more often, singers are described by their gender and genre.
 So, you would seldom hear people refer to Elvis Presley or Axl Rose as baritone singers; yet, they are indeed baritone singers.
 But if you want to know other famous baritone singers, you can check out this random list of famous baritone singers:

 1) Paul Simon

 Paul Frederic Simon, born on October 13, 1941, is an American singer, musician, songwriter, and actor.
 Simon had a long career that spanned around six decades.
 He is the other half of the dynamic Simon & Garfunkel duo that popularized some of the most cherished songs of the last century, like The Sound of Silence, Bridge Over Troubled Water, and The Boxer.

 Paul Simon has won 12 Grammy Awards, including a Lifetime Achievement Award.
 He also belongs to a group of artists who has two Album of the Year Awards.
 His tandem with Art Garfunkel produced some of the most melodious blends of voices in the popular music industry.

 Simon’s baritone voice blends perfectly with the tenor voice of Art Garfunkel, and together, they had perfect chemistry that is hard to duplicate again.
 I occasionally eavesdrop to their melodic tandem every once in a while to get that nostalgic feel.

 Whenever you hear the name Elvis Presley, you think rock and roll because his name is synonymous with Rock and Roll genre.
 Elvis Presley, of course, is quintessentially a stage performer.
 As a performer, it was not only his good looks that made him famous but also the excellent baritone voice that made a brand for himself.
 The patented swaying of his hips, and let-loose attitude onstage, gave people what they wanted from a performer.